 Retrieval Agents in RAG: A Practical Guide

 This is where Retrieval-Augmented Generation (RAG) made its mark.
-By combining the reasoning power of large language models (LLMs) with the depth of external data sources, RAG enabled AI to generate responses that were not only fluent but also factually grounded.
-Yet, as the complexity of business use cases grows, so do the limitations of traditional retrieval systems built into RAG.
+By combining the reasoning power of large language models (LLMs) with the depth of external data.
+Responses became more relevant and better grounded in external knowledge.
+But as business use cases grow more complex, traditional retrieval starts to show its limits.

 - Retrieval agents are the next evolution of RAG, transforming passive retrieval into an intelligent, adaptive process that understands user intent and query context.